blackbaud/stache1/tutorials/getting-started/index.md

 ## Step 3 - Create a {{ site.productname }} user  ##
 Before you can use the API Console to try out the api, you will need an API key and a valid OAuth 2.0 access token.
 The first step in obtaining an OAuth 2.0 access token is to create a trial {{ site.productname }} user account for an RE NXT user.

 > Note to Doc/API Team:  This step may be unnecessary for partners if we eventually provision an RE NXT sandbox for each partner dev.
 The automatic creation of an {{ site.productname }} user may also be done as part of this process.
-Either way, the API Console will need an access token which represents {{ site.productname }} use's authorization to the API Console to access protected {{ site.productname }} API resources.
+Either way, the API Console will need an access token which represents {{ site.productname }} user's authorization to the API Console to access protected {{ site.productname }} API resources.

 ![Ipsum Image][ipsum-image-00]